 Hershenson uses stark simple images with bold values to evoke hyperrealism in his acrylic paintings.
 He chose lighting that creates strong shadows to give objects depth and a feeling that the viewer can grab the objects right off the canvas.

 The vivid difference between the simple deep red background and the shiny objects makes the jack and diamonds pop.
 The interplay of prominent values in the construct of the diamonds and the jacks gives an almost liquid clarity.

 3 More Acclaimed Acrylic Artists

 Contemporary artists who use acrylics are in many ways leading the pack in terms of painters doing exceptional, unusual work.
-Take a look into the lives and studio practices of three more notable artists.
+Take a look into the lives and studio practices of three more notable artists making acrylic paintings in various ways.
 We can’t wait to see what they do next.